 For the purposes of this standard, “system components” is defined as any network component, server, or application that is included in or connected to the taxpayer data environment.
 The taxpayer data environment is that part of the network that possesses taxpayer data or sensitive authentication data.

-This standard applies to Online Providers of individual income tax returns that own or operate a Web site through which taxpayer information is collected, transmitted, processed or stored.
-These Online Providers shall have written information privacy and safeguard policies consistent with the applicable government and industry guidelines.
-In addition, these Online Providers shall acquire, maintain, and display a license/accreditation seal from a consumer protection and privacy seal vendor acceptable to the IRS.
-TRUSTe and BBBOnLine are vendors acceptable to the IRS for the purposes of this requirement.
+This standard applies to Authorized IRS e-file Providers participating in Online Filing of individual income tax returns that own or operate a Web site through which taxpayer information is collected, transmitted, processed or stored.
+These Providers shall have written information privacy and safeguard policies consistent with the applicable government and industry guidelines including the following statement: “we maintain physical, electronic and procedural safeguards that comply with applicable law and federal standards”.
+In addition, Providers’ compliance with these policies shall be certified by a privacy seal vendor acceptable to the IRS.

 This standard applies to Online Providers of individual income tax returns that own or operate a Web site through which taxpayer information is collected, transmitted, processed or stored.
 These Online Providers shall implement effective technologies to protect their Web site against bulk filing of fraudulent income tax returns.
 Taxpayer information shall not be collected, transmitted, processed or stored otherwise.